 14 Foods You Had No Idea Could Give You Food Poisoning

 What’s not to love about an oozy egg, especially over biscuits and gravy or a corned beef hash?
 Potential salmonella infection, that’s what.
-Salmonella is among the most common causes of food poisoning—and it can turn up in your egg courtesy of an infected laying hen.
+Salmonella is among the most common causes of food poisoning.
+It can turn up in your egg courtesy of an infected laying hen.

 A piping-hot rotisserie chicken from the grocery store is a quick and tasty meal—just be sure to eat it while it’s still hot.
 If you leave it on the counter for a couple of hours, any bacteria on the bird could begin to flourish.
 (This is true if you roast your own chicken, as well.)
-“You have to assume that the raw chicken and its juices are contaminated,” says Patricia Griffin, MD, chief of the U.S. Centers for Disease Control and Prevention’s Enteric Diseases Epidemiology Branch, and act accordingly.
+“You have to assume that the raw chicken and its juices are contaminated,” says Patricia Griffin, MD, chief of the CDC’s Enteric Diseases Epidemiology Branch, and act accordingly.

 “Cut up the rotisserie chicken in pieces so they cool quickly to a safe temperature,” says Marianne H. Gravely, senior technical information specialist at the Food Safety and Inspection Service at the USDA.